| Title: | Create Tables for Reporting Clinical Trials |

 There may be name clashes with user-supplied data.frames; so modification may be necessary.

-Used in function add_observation_column
+Used in function add_observation_column.

-This character will show up in the results of atable
+This character will show up in the results of atable, so it can be modified.

 There may be name clashes with user-supplied data.frames; so modification may be necessary.

-Used in function indent_data_frame_with_blocks
+Used in function indent_data_frame_with_blocks.

 This character will not show up in the results and is only used internally for intermediate data.frames.